-Combine Your Creativity With Some Maker Skills To Build One-Of-A-Kind DIY Timepieces
+Combine Your Creativity With Some Maker Skills To Build One-Of-A-Kind Timepieces

 Time is an illusion, but that doesn’t mean we can’t make sense of it.

-Sure you can live a simple life marking the path of sunlight across the ground or charting the stars to figure out the best time of year to plant your crops.
-But thanks to 30,000 years of horological advances, making a DIY clock is easier than ever.
+Sure you can live a simple life marking the path of sunlight across the ground or charting the stars to figure out the best time of year to plant crops.
+But thanks to 30,000 years of horological advances, making a DIY clock to sell for a profit or use in building brands is easier than ever.

 How does a clock work?
 How can I build my own timepieces?
 Isn’t making clocks, well, hard?
 Don’t fret.
 Let’s take a quick trip through the world of clock design and get you started as an aspiring timekeeper.